-Following initial communication, Gordon Morris will be pleased to undertake a site visit to better understand your requirements and the best solution for your building.
+Following initial communication, we will be pleased to undertake a site visit to better understand your requirements and identify the best solution for your building.
 The size of the ‘field’ required can vary dependent on the application and room size.

 Should I provide a Hearing Loop?

-It’s great practice to provide a hearing loop in your building to ensure that your goods/ services are wholly accessible to hearing aid wearers.
+It’s great practice to provide a Hearing Loop in your building to ensure your goods/ services are wholly accessible to hearing aid wearers.
 Further to that, public buildings are required, by law, to have a hearing loop under the Equality Act legislation.